2017-2018 Board of Directors

-Natalie Wexler is the Chief Marketing Officer of the Junior Economic Club of Chicago.
+Natalie Wexler is the Chief Innovation Officer of the Junior Economic Club.
 Natalie is the founder and CEO of Thoughtswap, a soon-to-be released app that enables communication between users based upon shared hobbies and interests.
 Natalie is a former "Sports Illustrated Kid Reporter" and "Scholastic Kids Press Corps" reporter.
 Natalie is a longtime member of the Second City Youth and Teen Performance Ensembles.
-As CMO, Natalie is excited to think of and execute ideas for people to become more aware of the Club and what the members are up to.
+As CIO, Natalie is excited to think of and execute ideas for people to become more aware of the Club and what the members are up to.

 Alan Phung, Director of Ambassadors, is an extremely involved individual.
 He is a scholar of the University of Chicago Collegiate Scholar Program, Alumni of the Yale Young Global Scholar, and the Executive Director of the Youth Alliance for Climate Action.
 He also has his own startup company called Absolute Media Marketing.
 His passions are in business and economics and he always looks for ways to connect them to other fields like the climate change.
 He wants to use his passion to help the students in his community to gain new experiences that change their lives and turn them into the next generation of leaders.